-For people using rostering through HeroPay (in conjunction with our Premium subscription), we’re excited to announce a new feature – Shift Bidding.
 Available from today, this new feature automates the process of filling available shifts by allowing staff to assign themselves on a ‘first in, best, dressed’ basis.

 What is shift bidding?

-What’s the benefit for me?
+What’s the benefit of shift bidding for businesses?

 It saves you precious time when doing your rosters.
 If you’ve finished the roster and notice there are unassigned shifts, instead of spending time assigning people, you can simply open it up for the taking and let your staff fill those shifts themselves.